Do ideas have shape? Idea registration as the continuous limit of artificial neural networks: With feature maps and activation functions

 Also note that for $\tilde{w}\in \L(\X \oplus \R,\Y)$ we have $\tilde{w} \bvarphi(x)= W \ba(x)+ b$ where the {\bf weight} $W\in \L(\X,\Y)$ is defined by $W z=\tilde{w} (z,0) $ for $z\in \X$ and the {\bf bias} $b\in \Y$ is defined by $b=\tilde{w}(0,1)$.
 Therefore \eqref{eqkjdekjddkjsd2} allows us to incorporate weights and biases into a single variable $\tilde{w}$.

 Write $\|\cdot\|_{\L(\X,\Y)}$ for the Frobenius norm on $\L(\X,\Y)$.
-The following theorem shows that mechanical regression with feature maps \eqref{eqkjdekjddkjsd} and \eqref{eqkjdekjddkjsd2} can be expressed as a ResNet with $L_2$ regularization on weights and biases.
+The following theorem shows that warping regression with feature maps \eqref{eqkjdekjddkjsd} and \eqref{eqkjdekjddkjsd2} can be expressed as a ResNet with scaled/strong $L_2$ regularization on weights and biases.
 The following two theorems are straightforward, and Fig.~\ref{figmr2} summarises the results of this section.

 \begin{Theorem} If $\varphi$ and $\varphi_2$ are as in \eqref{eqkjdekjddkjsd} and \eqref{eqkjdekjddkjsd2} then $v(\cdot,t)=w(t) \bvarphi(\cdot)$, $f=\tilde{w} \bvarphi(\cdot)$ and $q,Y'$ obtained by minimizing